shopifytutorial/How-to-create-load-more-button-with-AJAX-on-collection-page-in-Shopify/README.md

 # Ajax Load More Button
-How to create load more button on collection page in Shopify.
+How to create load more button with AJAX on collection page in Shopify.
 For collection pages a design may call for using a Load More button to ajax the next page of products onto the existing page, rather than using the traditional pagination provided by Shopify.

 ## Implementation